The women of Baddesley Clinton

 - Anne Vaux, a loyal Catholic whose determination to adhere to her faith in an age of religious and political turmoil led her to great danger, yet she survived against all odds.

-- Bridget Willoughby, who suffered financially for her religion and challenged perceived injustices in the courts, taking on Parliament as well as her quarrelsome sons.
+- Bridget Ferrers, who suffered financially for her religion and challenged perceived injustices in the courts, taking on Parliament as well as her quarrelsome sons.

 - Lady Georgiana Chatterton, well-educated and well-travelled, who applied her curious nature of self-discovery to uneasy religious conversion and who spoke out through her writing.

-- Rebecca Ferrers, confident religious convert, who painted for the glorification of God and Baddesley, whilst discovering her voice in widowhood.
+- Rebecca Dering, confident religious convert, who painted for the glorification of God and Baddesley, whilst discovering her voice in widowhood.

 During 2018-2019 we hope to bring our visitors closer to these histories, challenging them to consider the roles these women undertook, the values and opinions of the time in which they lived, and how they compare to our own society today.

 Throughout this year and next we will be re-presenting the house to tell the stories of these four women.
-Keep an eye on these pages to find out when we will be opening our displays.
+Why not pay us a visit and see the new displays?